WZRD (album)

-WZRD (/dʌbəlju-zi-ɑr-diː/) is the debut studio album by American alternative rock duo WZRD, composed of musicians Dot da Genius and Kid Cudi.
-It was released on February 28, 2012, via Universal Republic Records and GOOD Music, as well as Cudi's newly found label imprint, Wicked Awesome Records.
-The album was supported by the singles "Brake" and "Teleport 2 Me, Jamie".
+WZRD (/dʌbəlju-zi-ɑr-diː/) is the only studio album by American alternative rock duo WZRD, composed of musicians Dot da Genius and Kid Cudi.
+It was released on February 28, 2012, via Universal Republic Records and GOOD Music, also in conjunction with Cudi's then-newly founded label imprint, Wicked Awesome Records.
+The album was supported by the lead singles "Brake" and "Teleport 2 Me, Jamie".

+The album, which was produced entirely by the duo themselves, debuted at number three on the Billboard 200 chart, with first-week sales of 66,000 physical and digital copies in the United States.
+The album also debuted at number one on the Top Rock Albums and Top Alternative Albums charts.

 Background

-WZRD's lead singer Kid Cudi, first unveiled the project in January 2011 after returning to Twitter announcing a new album he was hoping to have out by the summer: "pushing for a summer release of the wizard album… wizard is a rock album, no raps, just singing. brand new thing… workin on some Jay and 'Ye shit… new mixtape A Man Named Scott thats this summah for all those who fucks with my raps, this is for u since ima be all rocked out with the wizard shit. also its free… oh and new york catch me if u can, i start filmin “how to make it” in march."
+WZRD's lead singer Kid Cudi, first unveiled the project in January 2011 after returning to Twitter announcing a new album he was hoping to have out by the summer: "pushing for a summer release of the wizard album… wizard is a rock album, no raps, just singing. brand new thing… workin on some Jay and 'Ye shit… new mixtape A Man Named Scott thats this summah for all those who fucks with my raps, this is for u since ima be all rocked out with the wizard shit. also its free… oh and new york catch me if u can, i start filmin "how to make it" in march."

 On May 31, 2011, Cudi released the first offering from his rock band, a song titled "Perfect Is the Word".
 It was the first song Kid Cudi and Dot da Genius worked on for the album.
 During a Ustream broadcast they revealed a song titled "Rocket" and announced it will serve as the second single.
+Although "Rocket" would fail to make the final cut for the album, the song was later officially released in 2024, on Cudi's tenth solo album Insano (Nitro Mega).
 On November 10, 2011, Kid Cudi revealed that the only guest appearance on the album would be Australian indie-rock band Empire of the Sun.
 On November 18, 2011, Kid Cudi renamed the band once again to 'WZRD', and announced that the album would be released on his 28th birthday, January 30, 2012.
 On November 20 Kid Cudi announced via Twitter that his upcoming album will not contain any profanity including the use of the word nigga.
 Kid Cudi released "Brake", the first offering from the album on November 21, 2011.
 On December 5, 2011, Kid Cudi released a snippet of "Teleport 2 Me, Jamie", the album's lead single.